Independent guide. Not affiliated with any therapy platform. General information only, not medical or therapy advice.In a crisis? Call or text 988.

 5

-Psychiatrists have the broadest scope of practice.
-They can prescribe all medications (including controlled substances), order and interpret lab tests and imaging, perform medical evaluations, provide therapy (though many focus on medication management), involuntarily hospitalize patients when clinically necessary, and treat co-occurring medical conditions.
-They are the only mental health provider type trained to manage the interaction between psychiatric medications and other medical treatments.
+Psychiatrists have the broadest scope.
+They can prescribe all medications (including controlled substances), order labs and imaging, perform medical evaluations, provide therapy (though most focus on medication), authorize involuntary hospitalization when clinically necessary, and treat co-occurring medical conditions.
+They are the only mental-health providers trained to manage interactions between psychiatric medications and other medical treatments.

 LMFT